A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 A tumor does not mean cancer.
 Cancer means a malignant lesion.

-Benign tumors are non-malignant/non-cancerous tumor.
-These are benign tumor is usually localized, and does not spread to other parts of the body.
+Benign tumors are a non-malignant/non-cancerous tumor.
+These are usually localized, and do not spread to other parts of the body.
 Most benign tumors respond well to treatment.

 What Causes A Tumor?

-The cell is the basic unit of organisation and control.
+The cell is the basic unit of organization and control.
 The genetic code is contained within the deoxyribonucleic acid (DNA) molecule present within the cell nucleus.
-Genes make proteins which govern the function and structure of a cell.
+Genes make proteins that govern the function and structure of a cell.

-An overexpression of a gene leading to unchecked division of the cells lead to formation of the tumor.
+Overexpression of a gene leading to an unchecked division of the cells and formation of the tumor.